A Heritage Spanning Three Thousand Years

 2. Carignano del Sulcis DOC

-Among Sardinia's most sought-after and captivating red wines.
-Carignano is cultivated in Sulcis-Iglesiente, in the far southwest of the island, on sandy soils that saved the vines from phylloxera in the late 19th century.
-Here grow some of Europe's oldest vines, with bush-trained specimens over 100 years old still in production.
+One of Sardinia's most sought-after red wines.
+Cultivated in Sulcis-Iglesiente on sandy soils that saved the vines from phylloxera in the late 19th century, Carignano grows on some of Europe's oldest bush vines — specimens over 100 years old still in production.
+Intense, concentrated, with notes of plum, blueberry, dark chocolate, and Mediterranean scrub.

-Types: Red, Rosé, Novello, Passito.
+Types: Red, Rosé, Novello, Passito

 3. Vernaccia di Oristano DOC